 Knee pain can make every movement a challenge when the knee’s joints cause pain with activity and movement.
 One method of reducing knee pain is by fortifying the muscles and tissues in and around the knees.
 Simple, low-intensity exercises can strengthen muscles and restore patients’ range of movement.
-Pain Management and Wellness Centers of Georgia can diagnose the root causes of patients’ chronic pain and create treatment plans that help patients manage and control their pain.
+Atlanta Health Center can diagnose the root causes of patients’ chronic pain and create treatment plans that help patients manage and control their pain.

 The purposes of this exercise are to strengthen the knee muscles and to stretch the hamstrings.
 The patient stretches the resistance band around the arch of the foot.
 The patient sits, straightens the leg, and flexes the knee upwards.
 This exercise is often performed in sets of ten, with one-second delays between each knee extension.